dwmuller/cl-clr/README.txt

 If you are concerned with loading only as much CLR type infomation as you need, to keep the size of your image minimal, you can use an alternative reader syntax which incrementally locates and binds type information from assemblies.
-Loading entire namespaces, however, is much more convenient for interactive exploration of CLR environments.
+Loading entire namespaces may be more convenient for interactive exploration of CLR environments, but the reader syntax is easy to use and provides read-time lookup of type names in a list of used namespaces.

 A symbol representing a type is interned in a package that has the same name as the type's namespace, prefixed by "CLR!".
 These packages